jessfraz/blog/content/post/size-matters.md

 should be the future of consumer computing.
 People should be able to create anything they imagine on a computer that gives them unlimited power to do so.
 To quote one of my favorite lines from Halt and Catch Fire: "Computers aren't the thing.
-They are the thing that gets us to the thing."
+They're the thing that gets us to the thing."

 ![computers-arent-the-thing](/img/computers-arent-the-thing.gif)